-The judiciary is not independent in practice, and the courts are influenced by the executive branch as well as by powerful political, economic, and criminal groups.
+The judiciary is not independent in practice.
+The courts are influenced by the executive branch as well as by powerful political, economic, and criminal groups.

 F2.
 Does due process prevail in civil and criminal matters?
 1 / 4

 The constitution guarantees basic due process rights, but police and the courts do not always uphold them in practice.
-The human rights ombudsman received a dozen complaints regarding the right to a fair trial during 2017, up from five the previous year.
+The human rights ombudsman received 14 complaints regarding the right to a fair trial during 2018, up from 12 the previous year and 5 in 2016.
 Outspoken political dissidents are subject to harassment by the authorities.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 1 / 4

 The security of the population is affected by regular incidents of violence along the cease-fire line.
-Soldiers as well as civilians on both sides are killed or injured each year, and casualties continued to be reported during 2017, particularly in the spring and summer.
+Soldiers as well as civilians on both sides are killed or injured each year, and casualties continued to be reported during 2018.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 1 / 4